ALF Oregon Class 48

 Executive Director, Civics Learning Project

-Sam Kang is the Executive Director of the Civics Learning Project, a nonpartisan, nonprofit education organization that creates hands-on, experiential opportunities for young people to learn about democracy.
+Sam Kang is the Executive Director of Civics Learning Project, a nonpartisan, nonprofit education organization that creates hands-on, experiential opportunities for young people all over Oregon.
 He has served in a variety of leadership and executive roles in government, politics, tech, organized labor, and nonprofit organizations.

 Prior to joining CLP, Sam was the political director of the largest independent labor union on the west coast, general counsel of The Greenlining Institute, and led government affairs in Lime’s largest North American markets.
 He has led numerous successful policy and legislative campaigns on economic equity, environmental justice, transportation access, and consumer protection.
 As a lawyer, Sam has successfully litigated dozens of cases before regulatory agencies, saving billions of dollars for consumers.